 Qualifying proposals whose PI is affiliated with an institute of the Host State (Chile) are counted as Host State Proposals.
-The designation as Host State Proposal is independent of the fraction of non-member state CoI's.
+The designation as Host State Proposal is independent of the fraction of non-member state.
+Chile's participation is regulated by the "Interpretative, Supplementary and Amending Agreement" to the 1963 Convention (Sect.
+6.1).